 What is Happening to the My Disney Experience App?

-My Disney Experience is not going away, in fact, it’s even more important for planning your day than ever.
-The app has been updated with the new Disney Genie features but it is sticking around for long term.
+My Disney Experience has not gone away, in fact, it’s even more important for planning your day than ever.
+The app has been updated with the new Disney Genie features but it is sticking around for the long term.

 The jury is out on whether that is a good or bad thing, however.